Last updated 9/5/24

 Additional Resources:

-• Homeland Security’s Active Shooter Training – Active shooter training is available on this site for a number of different roles in the community, including first responders and private citizens.
+- Homeland Security’s Active Shooter Training – Active shooter training is available on this site for a number of different audiences in the community, including schools.

 6. Implement research based social emotional learning programs that foster positive campus climate